Torres v. Madrid: Supreme Court

 Torres petitioned to the Supreme Court on the question whether the unsuccessful attempt to detain her was considered a "seizure" within context of the Fourth Amendment.
 The petition argued that the Tenth Circuit's decision was at odds with California v.
 Hodari D., the prevailing standard for what constitutes a "seizure", and with precedence of three other Circuit Courts.
-The Supreme Court certified the case in December 2019 to be heard prior to June 2020, but due to the COVID-19 pandemic, was pushed to be heard on October 14, 2020.
+The Supreme Court agreed in December 2019 to hear the case prior to June 2020, but due to the COVID-19 pandemic, was pushed to be heard on October 14, 2020.

 Justice Amy Coney Barrett did not participate on the case, as at the time the case was argued she had yet to be confirmed to replace Justice Ruth Bader Ginsburg following her death.

 The Supreme Court issued its decision on March 25, 2021.
 The 5–3 majority opinion reversed the Tenth Circuit's ruling and remanded the case for further review.
 Chief Justice John Roberts wrote the majority opinion, joined by Justices Stephen Breyer, Sonia Sotomayor, Elena Kagan, and Brett Kavanaugh.
 Roberts wrote in his opinion, "The officers' shooting applied physical force to her body and objectively manifested an intent to restrain her from driving away.
 We therefore conclude that the officers seized Torres for the instant that the bullets struck her."